patrickkellogg/DAT-NYC-25/README.md

 **EiRs:** Tom Hunter & Corey Maher

+###Course Description

+Foundational course in data science, including machine learning theory, case studies and real-world examples, introduction to various modeling techniques, and other tools to make predictions and decisions about data.
+Students will gain practical computational experience by running machine learning algorithms and learning how to choose the best and most representative data models to make predictions.
+Students will be using Python throughout this course.

+### Completion Requirements

+In order to receive a General Assembly Certificate in Data Science, upon completion of the course, students must:

+Complete and submit 80% of all course assignments (homework, homework reviews, labs, quizzes).
+Students who miss more than 20% of assignments will not be eligible for the course certificate.
+Complete and subimt the course midterm test, earning a satisfactory grade.
+Complete and submit the course final project, earning a satisfactory grade by completing all functional and technical requirements on the project rubric, including delivering a presentation.
+Assignments, milestones and feedback throughout the course are designed to prepare students to deliver a quality course project.

-### Course Schedule (Advanced topics will be finalized after student goals are defined)
+### Course Schedule
+(Advanced topics will be finalized after student goals are defined)

 Week | Monday | Wednesday
 --- | --- | ---
  1 | 8/25: Introduction to Data Science | 8/27: Introduction to Python for Data Science
- 2 | 9/1: Intro to Machine Learning with KNN | 9/3: Regression & Regularization
+ 2 | 9/1: Intro to Machine Learning with KNN | 9/3: Regression & Regularization Part 1
- 3 | 9/8: Web APIs & Pandas | 9/10: Decision Trees for Classification & Regression
+ 3 | 9/8: Web APIs & Regression Part 2 | 9/10: Decision Trees for Classification & Regression
  4 | 9/15: Decision Trees Lab & Random Forests | 9/17: Clustering with K-Means <br>**Project Milestone:** [Elevator Pitch]
  5 | 9/22: No Class | 9/24: Logistic Regression
  6 | 9/29: ROC Curves, AUC, & Imbalanced Classes | 10/1: Databases Technologies